xuxu298/siem-replay-24-techniques/SHADOWED-RULES.md

 ## Reproduce

+`tools/shadow-check.js` in this repo is the exact script, pinned to the same commit.
+It prints every count shown here and refuses to report a number if a control fails.

-The test is fully specified above, so this needs no code from me to check:
+It is also fully specified in words, so it can be checked without running my code at all:

 1. Read the file list for that commit from the repository host's tree API.
 Keep `ruleset/rules/*.xml`.
 Expect 168 entries and `truncated: false`.
 If it says `true`, stop: